carl-eis/codesmith/README.md

 	$ metalsmith

-Then run `metalsmith-watch` and your server will be up!
+Then run `metalsmith-start` and your server will be up!

 ###Packages Used:
 - Handlebars